linsalrob/ComputationalGenomicsManual/README.md

 * [Genomics Assignment](Assignments/GenomicsAssignment/) is to analyze complete genomes from *Klebsiella*.
 * [Metagenomics Assignment](Assignments/MetagenomicsAssignment) is to analyze some metagenomics data and describe the organisms that you find there.

+# Datasets

+We have several different [datasets](Datasets/) available for you to use to try the course work out.
+There are both 16S and random metagenomes, and links to genomics data.

+# PDFs

 Note: The PDFs are automatically created from the markdown, and loose some of the images and links.
 You should probably use the HTML version most of the time.